 That's what Americans do.

-We help each other in a time of need, but then we don't you you know, blue states don't get to rob red states to balance their bloated budgets uh and their waste and their fraud and their abuse of spending and the their unfunded pensions.
+But then we don't, you know, blue states don't get to rob red states to balance their bloated budgets and their waste and their fraud and their abusive spending and their unfunded pensions.

-All right, 25 till the top of the hour, telling you about this CNBC poll that uh came out.
+All right, 25 till the top of the hour, telling you about this CNBC poll that came out.

 It's a lot of people, actually.